-Each year, nearly 2 million American workers face threats, assaults, or worse at the hands of customers, visitors, and even coworkers.
+Each year, nearly two million American workers face threats, assaults or worse at the hands of customers, visitors and even coworkers.
 In fact, homicide is the top cause of workplace deaths among women.

 The odds of violence rise among employees who handle money with the public, work alone or at odd hours, or visit crime-prone areas.
 They may be retail clerks or taxi drivers, visiting nurses or social workers, utility employees or cable TV installers.
 But even the safest white-collar office isn’t immune.